vidjil/vidjil/doc/user.md

   - Create: Permissions to create patients/runs/sets
   - Upload: Permissions to upload samples to the patients/runs/sets of a group
   - Run: Permissions to run Vidjil on an uploaded samples to the patients/runs/sets of a group
-  - View Details: Permissions to view patient/run/set data in an unencrypted manner for the patients/runs/sets of a group
+  - (Anon) View Details: Permissions to view patient/run/set data in an unencrypted manner for the patients/runs/sets of a group
   - Save: Permissions to save an analysis for the patients/runs/sets of a group

 ## Usage and processes pages